The only constant in life is changes. And that’s true in digital marketing as much as any other area of life.

 Apple Mail users form a significant portion of the world’s email users.
 And now that it has announced its new privacy features, the chances are that more people will opt to use its email services.

 The idea that email open rate as a marketing metric is dead has been around for a while.
 Open rates on their own don’t tell you a lot about your audience and won’t help you build better marketing campaigns.

 So, how can businesses pivot with email open rates being no longer reliable?
 That’s what we’ll look at in this post.

 When you don’t know if people are opening your emails, you’re in the dark trying to figure out what to do.
-Here are some ways you can increase email opens and also learn more about customers even when you can’t track email open rates anymore.
+Here are some ways to increase email opens and learn more about customers even when you can’t track email open rates anymore.

 Create better headlines